hicsail/neuro-circuit/README.md

 ## *To Add New Videos (In any State)*

 1. Put new videos in the "raw_videos" folder
-2. Perform extraction, labeling as needed
+2. Perform extraction, labeling as needed (not done automatically)

 ## Ask Questions